jagosia/Front-End-Course-LUT/README.md

   - Click the **"Show More"** button to reveal additional images
 - **FAQ section** with an interactive accordion
 - **Footer** with a newsletter form and useful links

+# Other Files

+- Learning diary can be found in the file learning_diary.pdf
+- Video of website usage can be found in the file PixelPretty_video.mp4